-At an Irish summer college, RTÉ News examines the teaching of the Irish language outside of schools.
+An Irish summer college offers a way to learn the Irish language outside of schools.
 The Department of Education has recently issued a number of reports recommending the changing of the structure and approach of Irish language colleges.

 The emphasis here is that the language should be associated with the happy things of a boys daily life and not with the drudgery of school.

-The emphasis for the boys at Gibbstown Gaeltacht is on learning through fun and activities, rather than the tasks normally associated with traditional education.
+Boys at Gibbstown Gaeltacht are learning through fun and activities, rather than the tasks normally associated with traditional education.
 Classes are kept as informal as possible with an emphasis on communication over grammatical correctness.

 By the end of the fortnight, some of them can't turn back to English very quickly.

 Boys attending the Gaeltacht talk about where they are from the food and some of the activities they take part in.